with Special Guest Astoria

 Rain or Shine; No Refunds

-Rising Appalachia will be performing LIVE on the Outdoor Stage at Salvage Station for an amazing solstice celebration on December 18th!
-Doors open at 5pm and the music starts at 6pm.
+Rising Appalachia will be performing LIVE on the Outdoor Stage at Salvage Station for an amazing sunset solstice celebration on December 18th!
+Doors open at 4pm and the music starts at 4:15pm.
 Check out our FAQ page here to learn more about what to expect when you come to Salvage Station.
-Free on-site parking is available for this event.
+LIMITED free on-site parking is available for this event starting at 3:30PM, we have free overflow parking with a shuttle service at Zen Tubing on Riverside Drive starting at 4PM.
+Please carpool, uber, lyft, bike and walk if you can and DO NOT PARK on the railroad tracks, bike lanes, or in neighboring business lots because you will be TOWED!

 Root Down will be serving their delicious twist on Southern Soul food PLUS we will have our FULL bar open for you to enjoy along with hot toddies, hot chocolate, and other winter libations.